gianlazz/Lazztech.Cloud/GianDevNotes.md

 7. process.WaitForExit()

 You can also enable RedirectStandardInput in the ProcessStartInfo too which does not need event handeling or anything special to do `process.StandardInput.WriteLine()`.

+Anyways back to solving the issue that face_recognition was failing on where there's jsons in the /known and /unknown.
+I want to setup a public static string with the output paths so that refactoring isn't a pain of hunting through the projects to rename strings.